apache/shardingsphere/docs/document/content/manual/sharding-jdbc/_index.en.md

 #### Use Convention

-Classes in `org.apache.shardingsphere.api` and `org.apache.shardingsphere.shardingjdbc.api` packages are API open to users, the modifications of which will be declared in release notes.
+Classes in `org.apache.shardingsphere.api` and `org.apache.shardingsphere.driver.api` packages are API open to users, the modifications of which will be declared in release notes.
 As internal implementations, classes in other packages can adjust any time, `please not use them directly`.